vadriano/verify-access-container-deployment/README.md

 # Resources
 ## Cookbooks
 ### Deployment with Native Docker and Docker Compose
 This cookbook describes deployment with Native Docker and Docker Compose.
 It covers some docker concepts, deployment of Verify Access containers, and initial configuration of a simple Verify Access system.
-[Download docker cookbook](https://ibm.box.com/shared/static/ygowqwfyt2z37m9npsaboe493jybx2pi.pdf).
+[Download docker cookbook from Security Learning Academy](http://ibm.biz/Verify_Access_Docker_Cookbook).

 ## Community assistance
 If you have questions about deployment, or about IBM Security Verify, you can ask them on the IAM Group of the IBM Security Community: https://ibm.biz/iamcommunity